blindzy/Blindzy-Frontend/CLIENT-EDITING-GUIDE.md

 - Close the file **without saving**, and reopen it — you'll get back the last saved version.
-- If you already saved a broken change, contact your developer with a description of what you changed; the file is tracked with version control (Git), so any change can be safely reversed.
+- If you already saved a broken change and pushed it live, contact your developer with a description of what you changed; the file is tracked with version control (Git), so any change can be safely reversed.